Nottyy/Crowd-Share-JavaScript-App/README.md

 Crowd-Share-JavaScript-App
 ==========================

+Crowd Share Description:
-JavaScript app designed for users to register, login, create posts, view posts, view posts by some criteria.
+ - JavaScript app designed for users to register, login, create posts, view posts, view posts by some criteria.
-CSS to be added.

-Crowd Share Description
-Visitors must register in order to post to the Crowd Share application.
+ - Visitors must register in order to post to the Crowd Share application.
+ - CSS to be added.
+ - Frameworks used: jQuery, RequireJS, Q, Mustache, Sammy,  CryptoJS

 The application has the following workflow:

 1. Visitors enter the application